run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/additional-clusters.md

 # Installing additional Clusters

 The first Run:ai cluster is typically installed on the same OpenShift cluster as the Run:ai control plane.
 Run:ai supports multiple clusters per single control plane.
-This document is about installing additional clusters on __different OpenShift clusters__.
+This document is about installing additional clusters on different OpenShift clusters.

-The instructions are for Run:ai version __2.12__ and up.
+The instructions are for Run:ai version __2.13__ and up.

+!!!
+Limitation
+    The current implementation of multiple OpenShift clusters allows __reading__ the content of multiple clusters but does not allow __writing__ into more than one cluster at a time.
+When you log in, you do so in the context of a specific cluster.
+If you try to (for example) submit a Job to the second cluster, you will be prompted to log in to that cluster.

 ## Prerequisites

-As described [here](./prerequisites.md#openshift), the OpenShift cluster that is hosting the new Run:ai cluster must be configured to the same IdP as the OpenShift cluster hosting the control-plane.
+As described [here](./prerequisites.md#openshift), the OpenShift cluster that is hosting the new Run:ai cluster must be configured to the same IdP as the OpenShift cluster hosting the control plane.

+## Configuration
 The exact configuration details must be worked together with Run:ai customer support.

-## Installation
+## Cluster Installation

 Create a new cluster, then:

 * Select a target platform `OpenShift`
 * Select a Cluster location `Remote to Control Plane`.
-* You must enter a very specific cluster URL with the format `https://runai.apps.<BASE_DOMAIN>`.
+* You must enter a specific cluster URL with the format `https://runai.apps.<BASE_DOMAIN>`.
 To get the base Domain run `oc get dns cluster -oyaml | grep baseDomain`
 * Ignore the instructions for creating a secret.